ahessert/indigo_developer_template/README.md

 ### Minting your model NFT
-Copy your https clone url and mint your model at app.indigodapp.com/developer
+Copy your https clone url and mint your model at www.app.indigodapp.com/developer

-* The model name you provide must match the name of your sql file (without the .sql extension)
+*The model name you provide must match the name of your sql file (without the .sql extension)